-Display the single member displacement values of each member of your structure.
+Display the single-member displacement values of each member of your structure.
 Values for displacement are shown at the starting and ending nodes of each member.
-Both distance and rotational displacement values can turned on and off with the checkboxes.
+Both distance and rotational displacement values can be turned on and off with the checkboxes.
 The values are separated into component global X, Y, and Z values (or sum for distance displacement).

 For example, with Displacement results turned on, the wireframe will always show the displaced shape of the model.
 You can toggle on and off any combination of displacement results as shown:

 This common ratio helps give users a quick ratio to use for deflection limits.
 It’s important to understand how the software calculates these values so the engineer can interpret the results correctly.
 This result is often expressed as L/xx.
-If the value, xx, is below a certain criteria (for example 250) it is considered to have failed that criteria.
+If the value, xx, is below a certain criterion (for example 250) it is considered to have failed that criteria.
 For more accurate analysis and checks, SkyCiv performs two deflection/span calculations:

-SkyCiv calculates the denominator (the xx value) of this result by dividing the member’s length by the member’s relative deflection.
-The relative member deflection is the deflection from the line between the ends of the members deflected shape.
+For both methods, SkyCiv calculates the denominator (the xx value) of this result by dividing the member’s length by the member’s relative deflection.
+The relative member deflection is the deflection from the line between the ends of the member’s deflected shape.